emillynge/nodecentricRNN/README.md

 # nodecentricRNN
 Recurrent Neural Network from a node perspective

+__Important: This project is written in python 3.5!   neither 2.7 or 3.4 will work__

 The backbone is the nodes module.
 Here you will find the most used node types defined:
 * InputNode -> outputs the matrix that was passed at node creation
 * ParameterNode -> same as InputNode, but also copies dCost/dParameter to matrix passed at node creation.